 transcripts of lower-division coursework.
 If student copies of transcripts are submitted initially, official transcripts must be on file within the first 18 credits of coursework at St. Joseph’s College

 two letters of reference from employing agency or a school of nursing attesting to the candidate’s clinical competency and potential for professional growth

 proof of licensure as a registered nurse (R.N.) in New York State

 Nursing program candidates must have:

-Graduated with an associate degree from a nursing program or a hospital diploma program accredited by the National League for Nursing Accrediting Commission (NLNAC).
+Graduated with an associate degree from a nursing program or a hospital diploma program accredited by a nationally accredited program (ACEN or CCNE).
 Graduates of programs not accredited by the NLNAC may be eligible for conditional admission to the nursing program if they meet all other admission requirements.
 Specific requirements apply to those admitted on a conditional basis.

 A current license in New York State as a Registered Professional Nurse or eligibility to sit for the NCLEX-RN licensing exam.
 Students must have a current New York State R.N. license to enroll in NU 350.